Lakes

 Fry Lake

-Fry Lake is a great little lake to camp at and the fishing can be incredible, I have caught fish in the 2-plus kilo size here.
-There are a number of good, well-maintained recreational sites on the lake and some very good hiking trails.
-There is also a small cave just off the road for you to discover, look for a very small pile of rocks and head into the bush about 10 meters, look for a small hole in the ground.
+Lakes, Fry Lake, Vancouver Island, BCFry Lake is a great little lake to camp at, and the fishing can be incredible.
+I have caught fish in the 2-plus-kilo size here.
+There are several good, well-maintained recreational sites on the lake and some very good hiking trails.
+There is also a small cave just off the road for you to discover.
+Look for a very small pile of rocks and head into the bush about 10 meters, look for a small hole in the ground.
 Read More….

 Fuller Lake

-Fuller Lake is quite popular for swimming, fishing, and boating (electric motors only) located just outside Chemainus.
+Fuller Lake, Vancouver Island, BCFuller Lake is quite popular for swimming, fishing, and boating (electric motors only), located just outside Chemainus.
 The park has an incredible beach area, lots of space for picnics, a fishing pier, a boat ramp, and full washroom facilities.
-The lake park is a day-use park only.
+Lake Park is a day-use park only.
 From the parking area, you walk down a grassy clearing to a beautiful but small sandy and pebbled beach.
 Read More….

 Gooseneck Lake

-Gooseneck Lake has always been a great fishing lake.
-The first time I fished this lake was in 1961, I was with my father and an old guy named Paddy.
-Now Paddy knew every lake in the area of Campbell River and he took my dad and us kids under his wing when we moved here and showed us his fishing holes, this lake was one of these.
+Gooseneck Lake, Vancouver island, BCGooseneck Lake has always been a great fishing lake.
+The first time I fished this lake was in 1961.
+I was with my father and an old guy named Paddy.
+Now, Paddy knew every lake in the area of Campbell River, and he took my dad and us kids under his wing when we moved here and showed us his fishing holes; this lake was one of these.
 There is a rustic boat launch with camping at the lake.
 Read More….

 Gray Lake

-Gray Lake is between fry lake and Brewster Lake, this is a pretty little lake with some big fish.
-I pulled a 3 kg out of here a number of years ago.
-At one time you could cross the trestle to the far side of the lake, I used to go mushrooming over there.
+Lakes, Gray Lake, Vancouver Island, BCGray Lake is between Fry Lake and Brewster Lake.
+This is a pretty little lake with some big fish.
+I pulled a 3 kg out of here several years ago.
+At one time, you could cross the trestle to the far side of the lake.
+I used to go mushrooming over there.
 The lake is part of the Sayward Valley canoe route.
 Read More….

 Hairtrigger Lake

-Hairtrigger Lake is one of those rare jewels of a lake.
-The fishing is only adequate and the hike is a long one, but take a look, folks.
+Hairtrigger Lake, Vancouver Island, BCHairtrigger Lake is one of those rare jewels of a lake.
+The fishing is only adequate, and the hike is a long one, but take a look, folks.
 It’s got to be one of the prettiest lakes on the island and a bright jewel in the crown of Strathcona Park.
-This is one of the premier spots on the whole plateau, the journey is worth it, and the end result is incredible.
+This is one of the premier spots on the whole plateau; the journey is worth it, and the result is incredible.
 Read More….

 Hoomak Lake

-Hoomak Lake is in between the Sayward Valley and Port McNeill on the north island hwy, not very far from Woss.
+Hoomac Lake, Vancouver Island, BCHoomak Lake is between the Sayward Valley and Port McNeill on the north island highway, not very far from Woss.
 It’s a very nice little lake.
 There is a rest area with a trail that takes you down to the lake through a series of railed steps.
 There is a hook-up to the lake trail from the bottom of the stairs and another way to join from the north end of the parking lot, just past the restrooms.
 Read More….

 Horne Lake

-Horne Lake has two incredibly beautiful parks that offer a wide range of activities for all ages and abilities.
+Horne Lake, Vancouver Island, BCHorne Lake has two incredibly beautiful parks that offer a wide range of activities for all ages and abilities.
 Visit Horne Lake for adventures in caving, canoeing, or camping, or to just relax and enjoy the sites.
-The Horne Lake road is accessed, just north of Qualicum Beach.
-You can reach it from the old Hwy or there is a turn-off on the inland Island Hwy.
+The Horne Lake road is accessed just north of Qualicum Beach.
+You can reach it from the old Hwy, or there is a turn-off on the inland Island Hwy.
 Read More….

 John Hart Lake

-John Hart Lake is a man-made lake just northwest of Campbell River.
-BC Hydro has a dam built there to supply water for electrical power creation.
-The john hart dam was completed in 1947.
-The dam and most of the lake are in the elk falls park boundaries and the lake itself is protected as it is the water supply for the City of Campbell River.
+John Hart Lake, Vancouver Island, BCJohn Hart Lake is a man-made lake just northwest of Campbell River.
+BC Hydro has a dam built there to supply water for electrical power generation.
+The John Hart Dam was completed in 1947.
+The dam and most of the lake are in the Elk Falls Park boundaries, and the lake itself is protected as it is the water supply for the City of Campbell River.
 Read More….

 Kains Lake

-Kains Lake is located on Holberg rd about west 14 km of Port Hardy.
-The fishing is good but the cutthroat trout are slow-growing and mostly run between 20 to 40 cm, but the odd one will reach up to 3.5 kg.
-The lake receives very little fishing pressure and you will usually have the lake to yourself.
+Kains Lake, Vancouver Island, BCKains Lake is located on Holberg Road about 14 km west of Port Hardy.
+The fishing is good, but the cutthroat trout are slow-growing and mostly run between 20 to 40 cm, but the odd one will reach up to 3.5 kg.
+The lake receives very little fishing pressure, and you will usually have the lake to yourself.
 There is a nice little campsite here and a car-top boat launch.
 Read More….

 Kennedy Lake

-Kennedy Lake is a gateway for boats, kayaks, and canoes looking to access the Clayoquot Arm Provincial Park.
+Kennedy Lake, Vancouver Island, BCKennedy Lake is a gateway for boats, kayaks, and canoes looking to access the Clayoquot Arm Provincial Park.
 The larger day-use picnic site located on the lake is situated on the southeast side of the lake.
 It includes a sandy beach area, picnic tables, a swimming area with a floating dock, pit toilets, a boat launch, and day-use campsites.
-Parking is limited and many park on the side of Hwy when overcrowded.
+Parking is limited, and many park on the side of the highway when overcrowded.
 Read More….

 Klaklakama Lake

-Klaklakama Lake is called the highlight of the Nimpkish Valley by some, and I do agree.
-You can access this lake in a car.
+Klaklakama Lake, Vancouver Island, BCKlaklakama Lake is called the highlight of the Nimpkish Valley by some, and I do agree.
+You can access this lake by car.
 There is a nice recreational site on the lake.
-To reach the lake, take the inland island hwy past the Sayward Valley and turn off until you reach the Mount Cain ski hill road.
-Turn onto Mount Davie Road and then south onto the Duncan Road.
+To reach the lake, take the inland island highway past the Sayward Valley and turn off until you reach the Mount Cain ski hill road.
+Turn onto Mount Davie Road and then south onto Duncan Road.
 Go another 2 km and then turn left on the Nimpkish Main South, another km will get you to the lakes.
 Read More….

 Kunlin Lake

-Kunlin Lake is located just southeast of the town of Gold River, use the Ucana Road, I recommend that a truck be used, a 4×4 truck.
-The wildlife is incredible here with black bears, deer, elk, cougars, and lots of smaller forest animals like raccoons, pine martins, and squirrels, and the birdlife here is incredible so bring a camera and take home some memories.
+Kunlin Lake, Vancouver Island, BCKunlin Lake is located just southeast of the town of Gold River.
+Use the Ucana Road.
+I recommend that a truck be used, a 4×4 truck.
+The wildlife is incredible here with black bears, deer, elk, cougars, and lots of smaller forest animals like raccoons, pine martens, and squirrels, and the birdlife here is incredible, so bring a camera and take home some memories.
 Read More….

 Kwai Lake

-Kwai Lake is not a great fishing lake but there are lots of small stocked rainbow trout here.
+Kwai Lake, Vancouver Island, BCKwai Lake is not a great fishing lake, but there are lots of small stocked rainbow trout here.
 But the lake and its surroundings are a sight to see.
-It’s a high alpine lake set in the paradise meadows area of Strathcona Park.
-Paradise Meadows is the best place in the park, more people hike the trails here than anywhere else, it’s just so easy to get up into the alpine area, that Mount Washington Road takes you right to the trailhead.
+It’s a high alpine lake set in the Paradise Meadows area of Strathcona Park.
+Paradise Meadows is the best place in the park; more people hike the trails here than anywhere else.
+It’s just so easy to get up into the alpine area, as Mount Washington Road takes you right to the trailhead.
 Read More….

 Lady Lake

-Lady Lake is located in Strathcona Park up on the forbidden plateau, a very beautiful setting for sure.
+Lakes, Lady Lake, Vancouver Island, BCLady Lake is located in Strathcona Park, up on the forbidden plateau, a very beautiful setting for sure.
 The forbidden plateau is a beautiful plateau on the east side of Vancouver Island, British Columbia, located northwest of Comox Lake, roughly between Mount Albert Edward to the southwest and Mount Washington to the northeast.
 This is such a pretty lake, a jewel of Strathcona Park.
 Read More….

-Lake Helen Mckenzie is a very pretty lake set amongst the high-altitude forests of forbidden plateau in Strathcona Park.
-The lake is located to the west of battleship lake and is a great day hike.
-It is reached by a 6.8 km return hike from the paradise meadows trailhead near the Mount Washington ski area.
+Lakes, Lake Helen Mckenzy, Vancouver Island, BCLake Helen McKenzie is a very pretty lake set amongst the high-altitude forests of Forbidden Plateau in Strathcona Park.
+The lake is located to the west of Battleship Lake and is a great day hike.
+It is reached by a 6.8 km return hike from the Paradise Meadows trailhead near the Mount Washington ski area.
 Read More….

 Lizard Lake

-Lizard Lake is a nice little lake on the South Island.
-This Lake is a very popular lake 18 km northeast of Port Renfrew.
+Lakes, Lizard Lake, Vancouver Island, BCLizard Lake is a nice little lake on the South Island.
+This Lake is very popular, 18 km northeast of Port Renfrew.
 It is easily accessed off the Harris Creek mainline.
-The lake gets its name from the salamanders who live and breed here, there are many.
-The west coast wet rain forests are perfect for these salamanders to breed in and this lake seems to be very popular to them.
+The lake gets its name from the salamanders who live and breed here; there are many.
+The west coast wet rainforests are perfect for these salamanders to breed in, and this lake seems to be very popular with them.
 Read More….

 Lost Lake

-Lost Lake is one of those small wonders that are all over Vancouver Island, with great camping, wonderful fishing, and wildlife that is all around you.
+Lost Lake, Vancouver Island, BCLost Lake is one of those small wonders that are all over Vancouver Island, with great camping, wonderful fishing, and wildlife that is all around you.
 This is a jewel of a lake in a wondrous setting.
 Come and see for yourself.
-The fishing is great and the lake is super pretty.
-Fly fishing is pretty awesome here, the shore has lots of shallows with lilies and other plants that are ideal for fly fishing.
+The fishing is great, and the lake is super pretty.
+Fly fishing is pretty awesome here; the shore has lots of shallows with lilies and other plants that are ideal for fly fishing.
 Read More….

 Lower Campbell Lake

-Lower Campbell Lake is a very large man-made lake.
+Lower Campbell Lake, Vancouver Island, BCLower Campbell Lake is a very large man-made lake.
 This lake has many points of access and many campgrounds.
 If you added up the number of sites available for camping on this lake, it would probably be in the thousands.
 There are at least 9 well-maintained campgrounds with boat launches.
-Some of these sites are top of the line like Loveland Bay and the miller creek site.
+Some of these sites are top of the line, like Loveland Bay and the Miller Creek site.
 Read More….

 Lower Quinsam Lake

-Lower Quinsam Lake is one of three lakes on the quinsam river.
-Over the years I have fished and camped at them all many times.
-At one time you could drive by two-wheel drive from mirror lake on the elk river road to the Comox logging road, crossing the Quinsam River just above Lower Quinsam Lake.
-There were a number of nice sites to camp at and the fishing was awesome.
+Lakes, Lower Quinsum Lake, Vancouver Island, BCLower Quinsam Lake is one of three lakes on the Quinsam River.
+Over the years, I have fished and camped at them all many times.
+At one time, you could drive by two-wheel drive from Mirror Lake on the Elk River Road to the Comox logging road, crossing the Quinsam River just above Lower Quinsam Lake.
+There were several nice sites to camp at, and the fishing was awesome.
 Read More….

 Malaspina Lake

-The Malaspina Lake recreation site is located southeast of Tahsis on the head bay forest service road, it is a day-use site with a short trail leading to a sandy point on the south side of the Lake.
-Situated adjacent to the road, the lake, and surrounding area provide habitat for trumpeter swans, bald eagles, blacktail deer, raccoons, black bears, and cougars.
+Malaspina Lake, Vancouver Island, BCThe Malaspina Lake recreation site is located southeast of Tahsis on the head bay forest service road.
+It is a day-use site with a short trail leading to a sandy point on the south side of the Lake.
+Situated adjacent to the road, the lake, and the surrounding area provides habitat for trumpeter swans, bald eagles, blacktail deer, raccoons, black bears, and cougars.
 This is a pretty awesome spot to just stop for a break and look for wildlife.
 Read More….

 Mariwood Lake

-Mariwood Lake is one of those lakes that can just take your breath away.
+Mariwood Lake, Vancouver Island, BCMariwood Lake is one of those lakes that can just take your breath away.
 It has always done that to me.
 On a foggy morning, it is overwhelming.
-Mariwood Lake is about a 3-hour hike from the paradise meadows trailhead.
+Mariwood Lake is about a 3-hour hike from the Paradise Meadows trailhead.
 It is an easy hike that goes through some awesome areas, so bring your camera and be prepared to be amazed.
 Come in the spring and check out the wildflower display, such majestic beauty.
 Read More….

 McCreight Lake

-There are 3 recreation sites on McCreight Lake along with lots of camping areas plus several car-top boat launches.
-At the west end of the lake, there is a trail that takes you down to where the creek that feeds the lake flows in, there is a nice sandy beach here and lots of room for camping, this is such a nice beach.
+Lakes, Mccrieght Lake, Vancouver Island, BCThere are 3 recreation sites on McCreight Lake, along with lots of camping areas, plus several car-top boat launches.
+At the west end of the lake, there is a trail that takes you down to where the creek that feeds the lake flows in.
+There is a nice sandy beach here and lots of room for camping.
+This is such a nice beach.
 Read More….

 Mcivor Lake